Quick Guide to Costa Rica

 You Might Also Be Interested In

 How To Get To Costa Rica

 There are two international airports in the country.
 Juan Santamaria International Airport serves the capital and there are plenty of San Jose flights available in and out of the country.
 The other main airport is Daniel Oduber International Airport.
-This airport serves the beach resorts in the North.
+This airport serves the beach resorts popular with TUI holidaymakers in the north.
 As this destination becomes more popular there are many cheap flights to Costa Rica available, making Costa Rica holidays more attractive.

 What To Do In Costa Rica

 Costa Rica holidays offer plenty to see and do.
 Many tourists of course come to relax on the beaches or enjoy water sports.
 Inland, there is the lush interior where you can enjoy nature walks, bird watching, canopy tours, volcano watching and waterfalls.
 River and wetland tours are also popular as is white water rafting.
 As befits a volcanic landscape there is also the chance to enjoy hot water springs in relaxing spa resorts.
 Finally, you can experience a coffee tour to get a true taste of Costa Rica.

 Discover the Nicoya Peninsula's 80-mile shoreline, hike to the base of the Arenal Volcano and fall in love with Costa Rica's stunning Gold Coast.
 From Corcovado National Park and Manuel Antonio National Park to Monteverde Cloud Forest Biological Reserve and La Paz Waterfall Gardens, Costa Rica is a country that just keeps on giving in the natural beauty department.